guibranco/ipquery-php/README.md

 - Retrieve your public IP information.
 - Query detailed data for a single or multiple IP addresses.
-- Parse responses into strongly-typed PHP objects.
+- Parse responses into strongly typed PHP objects.
 - Supports multiple response formats (JSON, XML, YAML, and plain text).
 - Simple integration with pure PHP using cURL.